flowsell/public_api_docs/docs/api/receiving/notifications-format/outgoing-message/phone.md

 # Message sent from phone#
-The format of a message sent fromphone is identical to incoming message format, while incoming webhook type takes on the value outgoingMessageReceived.
+The format of a message sent from phone is identical to incoming message format, while incoming webhook type takes on the value outgoingMessageReceived.
 ### Webhook body example#
 ```json
 {